geofs-pilot/GeoFS-All-in-one-Addon/README.md

 -Install [Tampermonkey](https://www.tampermonkey.net/) <br/>
 -Click [here](https://github.com/geofs-pilot/GeoFS-All-in-one-Addon/raw/main/GeoFS-All-in-one-Addon.user.js) to install the script <br/>
 -No need to update, automatically runs latest version <br/>
+#### IMPORTANT NOTES:
+1. For Tampermonkey to work, you will have to enable developer mode on the "Manage extensions" page.
+Also, enable User Scripts in the tampermonkey extension settings.
+For more info, take a look at Tampermonkey's [FAQ](https://www.tampermonkey.net/faq.php?version=5.3.3). <br/>
--IMPORTANT: When you visit GeoFS for the first time after installing the userscript, you will be directed to a page requesting permission to access a cross-origin resource.
+2. When you visit GeoFS for the first time after installing the userscript, you will be directed to a page requesting permission to access a cross-origin resource.
 This is simply because the charts addon needs an external resource to work.
-Click "Always allow" and you're all set!
-Also, you will be prompted to log in to Puter the first time you use AI ATC.
-Just click 'Create New Account' and create an account.
+Click "Always allow" and you're all set. <br/>
+3. You will be prompted to log in to Puter the first time you use AI ATC.
+Just click 'Create New Account' and create an account. <br/>
+4. You may also have to relaunch the window if Tampermonkey doesn't work immediately. <br/>
 ### Addons that need tampermonkey to work :
 -[randomJobs](https://github.com/scitor/GeoFS/raw/master/randomJobs/randomJobs.user.js) <br/>
 -[GeoFS-AI-ATC](https://github.com/avramovic/geofs-ai-atc/raw/master/GeoFS-AI-ATC.user.js) <br/>